awslabs/amazon-timestream-tools/integrations/flink_connector/README.md

  - Choose `Create streaming application`

 4. In the `Application details` pane of your new application
- - Choose `IAM role` to add add the required permissions to the application role
+ - Choose `IAM role` to add the required permissions to the application role
- - From the IAM Role of your application, choose the `Policy name` for the policy
+ - From the IAM Role of your application, choose the `Policy name`
  - From the selected policy, choose `Edit`
- - Append the following permissions to the role policy `Statement` and replace `<region>` with the region of your deployed application, and replace `<account-id>` with the AWS account id:
+ - Append the following permissions to the role policy `Statement`, replacing `<region>` with the region of your deployed application and `<account-id>` with the AWS account ID:

     ```json
         {